Meeco/docs/guides/integration/integration.md

 > **Note:** For account-based integrations, only specific credential attributes can be used when defining the credential “constraints”.
 See Appendix 2 for details.

 ### 2.4.
-Final Setup
+CATRINA-Side Integration Setup

-After completing these steps, contact your CATRINA Identity Account Manager with the following information:
+After completing these steps, contact your CATRINA Identity Account Manager and provide the following information:

-- Your CATRINA Identity Hosting Application `client_id`.
+- The `client_id` of your CATRINA Identity Hosting Application
-- Your CATRINA Identity Authentication Application `client_id`.
+- The `client_id` of your CATRINA Identity Authentication Application
 - Your Presentation Template ID.

+Once this information is received, the CATRINA Identity Account Manager will complete the necessary configuration on their side.
+Please wait for confirmation from your CATRINA Identity Account Manager before proceeding with the integrator-side setup.

 ## 3. Integration and Authentication